 My work is designed to provide a consistent, supportive, and knowledgeable therapeutic relationship for the duration of your existing treatment plan.
-I help my clients to clarify goals, navigate the profound transformations that ibogaine can bring about, and to create a clear plan for how to approach life afterwards.
+I help my clients to clarify goals, navigate the profound transformations that ibogaine can bring about, and to create a clear and practical plan for how to approach life afterwards.

 I provide one-on-one coaching services for: